Patient Portal LOGIN NEW USER đź’ł Pay Bill

 Our Obligation to You

-We are required by law to maintain the privacy of your “Protected Health Information” (“PHI”), to notify you of our legal duties and your legal rights, and to follow the privacy policies described in this notice, and to abide by the terms of any Notice of Privacy Practices currently in effect.
+We are required to maintain the privacy of your “Protected Health Information” (“PHI”) consistent with federal and state law, use and disclose your PHI only as permitted or required by federal and state law, notify you of our legal duties and your legal rights, and follow the privacy policies described in this notice, and PHIe terms of this Notice of Privacy Practices.

 “Protected health information” means any information, whether written, electronic, or oral, including demographic data, that relates to: